 tl;dr

-I walked through examples of this in the post.
-PSA: MITRE ATT&CK is More Than Tactics and Techniques.
+- PSA: MITRE ATT&CK is More Than Tactics and Techniques

 The result; CTI Butler, a web API that exposes a variety of CTI frameworks.

-In this post I’ll explain how you can get started in minutes with CTI Butler.
+In this post I’ll explain how you can get started building your CTI tooling using CTI Butler.

 -H 'accept: application/json' \